-The Federal government cannot cost-share in the sand placement within Unit P04A (Usinas Beach).
+The Federal government will not cost-share in the sand placement within Unit P04A (Usinas Beach).
 The proposed project does not include the construction of structures that would require Federal Flood Insurance.
-Therefore, the Tentatively Selected Plan will not affect the Units P04A or P05 (Conch Island) with respect to the goals of the Coastal Barrier Resources Act.
-Please see also Section 2.3.5 and Section 5.15.
+Although sand will be removed from Unit P05, the project will not result in effects that are contrary to the purposes of CBRA.
+Therefore, the Recommended Plan will not affect the Units P04A or P05 (Conch Island) with respect to the goals of CBRA.
+The USFWS found the project to be consistent with the purposes of CBRA in a letter dated October 25, 2016.
+Please see also Section 2.3.5 and Section 6.15.

-4.2.7 WATER QUALITY
+5.2.7 WATER QUALITY

 The primary anticipated change in water quality at the beach placement site would be a temporary increase in turbidity.
 According to the State of Florida's Class III water quality standards, turbidity levels during placement of dredged material are not to exceed 29 nephelometric turbidity units (NTUs) above background levels at the edge of normally a 150-meter mixing zone, which would be the standard for the dredge and beach placement areas.
-However, since South Ponte Vedra Beach is within an OFW, turbidity levels there are not to exceed 0 NTUs above background levels unless a variance is obtained from FDEP.
-In order to comply with these standards, turbidity will be monitored according to State protocols during the proposed nearshore placement work.
+Portions of the placement area are in close proximity to the Guana River Marsh Aquatic Preserve (approximately 0.5 miles), and the St. Augustine Inlet system adjacent to the Anastasia State Recreation Area.
+As both of these areas are classified as Outstanding Florida Waters (OFWs), increased turbidity levels at the OFWs that are a result of the dredging and placement activities at the project site cannot exceed 0 NTUs above background levels unless a variance is obtained from FDEP.
+In order to comply with these standards, turbidity will be monitored according to state protocols during the proposed beach placement work.
 If at any time the turbidity standards are exceeded, the activities causing the violation would temporarily cease.

-4.2.8 HAZARDOUS, TOXIC, AND RADIOACTIVE WASTE
+5.2.8 HAZARDOUS, TOXIC, AND RADIOACTIVE WASTE